seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Enter two Senators and Tribunes*

 **First Senator**
-This is the tenor of the emperor’s writ:
+This is the tenor of the emperor's writ:
 That since the common men are now in action
-’Gainst the Pannonians and Dalmatians,
+'Gainst the Pannonians and Dalmatians,
 And that the legions now in Gallia are
 Full weak to undertake our wars against
-The fall’n-off Britons, that we do incite
+The fall'n-off Britons, that we do incite
 The gentry to this business.
 He creates
 Lucius preconsul: and to you the tribunes,
 For this immediate levy, he commends